Blog

 Each property in Turkey is recorded at the Tapu ve Kadastro Müdürlüğü (Land Registry Office).
 The title deed must show the correct parcel, independent section (if part of a building), and ownership type.

-A lawyer can request a land registry extract (tapu kaydı) to confirm:
+A real estate lawyer in Turkey can request a land registry extract (tapu kaydı) to confirm:

 2. Zoning and Building Compliance